Nairobi City Thunder

 The Nairobi City Thunder are a Kenyan professional basketball team based in the Shauri Moyo neighborhood of Nairobi.
 Founded in 1998 as NSSF Stars, they play in the KBF Premier League, the top flight division of men's basketball in the country.
-The Thunder play in the Basketball Africa League (BAL) for the 2025 season, and are the first Kenyan team to play in the league.
+The Thunder have played in the Basketball Africa League (BAL) since the 2025 season, and are the first Kenyan team to play in the league.

-Home games of the Thunder are played at the Nyayo Indoor Gymnasium, which has capacity for 2,500 people.
-The Thunder won two national titles, in 2000 (as NSSF Stars), and in 2024 and 2025.
+The Thunder have won multiple national titles, first in 2000 (as NSSF Stars) and in 2024 and 2025 unbeaten two seasons running.
+Home games are played at the Nyayo Indoor Gymnasium, which has capacity for 2,500 people.

 History

 The club was founded by Faustin Mgendi in 1998 as the NSSF Stars, a corporate team of the National Social Security Fund, a government agency responsible for retirement funds in the country.
 Founder Mgendi later coached the team as well.
 The Stars reached the finals of the KBF Premier League for the first time in 1999, and won the championship in 2000.

-The team re-branded to th International Christian Center in 2003, as the church of the same name became the team's primary sponsor.
+The team re-branded to the International Christian Center in 2003, as the church of the same name became the team's primary sponsor.
 The sponsorship agreement ran for seven years, and ended in 2010.

-From 2010, the team became self-funded and was named the Nairobi City Thunder, Their second finals appearance came 30 years later, in 2019.
+From 2010, the team became self-funded and was named the Nairobi City Thunder.
+Their second finals appearance was in 2019.